At least five Russian businessmen have died by apparent suicide in just three months - KESQ

 CNN has asked Russia’s Investigative Committee for comment on the two cases but has not received a response.

-Mikhail Watform, a Ukrainian-born Russian billionaire, was found dead in his home in Surrey, England on February 28.
+Mikhail Watford, a Ukrainian-born Russian billionaire, was found dead in his home in Surrey, England on February 28.

 Surrey Police told CNN that the death is being investigated by the coroner, who said a hearing will be held on July 29.

-Note: This story has been updated with the correct spelling of Mikhail Watford’s last name.